-Hanging art is a skill.
-To hang a beautiful piece of art correctly is eye candy.
+Hanging art is a skill that is well worth learning to create your beautiful home.
 If it is done half-heartedly, it is as painful as watching someone getting kicked in the shins by a mule.

-It is irritating on the eyes seeing a painting too high up on a wall.
+It is irritating on the eyes seeing a painting so high up that it cannot be viewed correctly.
 Sometimes it looks completely out of proportion to the rest of the room.
 Over at Emily Enderson’s site, I have been reading about her take on hanging art and the do’s and don’ts for your home.

 She says that art hung the wrong way round is like someone in a movie wearing a really bad wig.
 As much as you want to ignore it, it is hard NOT to see it and you just want to go and rip it off.
 I can definitely agree with her there.

 Sometimes people focus too much on the colour of the art.
 They want to make sure it matches the colour of the rest of the decor of the room.
-Sometimes, it would be better to really think about where and how exactly the artwork is to be hanged.
+Perhaps it would be better to really think about where and how exactly the artwork is to be hung.

 Questions You Need To Ask Yourself

 If you have some art “hanging” around (excuse the pun haha) stop for a moment and have a look at it.
 The chances are it has not been noticed in a while by people in your home or possibly even yourself.
 Think for a moment if the artwork is in the right place; for example, could it be too high up and almost touching the ceiling?
 Or, possibly too low and starting to hide behind the couch.
 Is it too small a piece trying to spread over a very large wall?
 Would it look better placed in a smaller room perhaps?
 Maybe, it could be useful to place it in a different area.
 This way it would stand out more by contrasting to the background of the wall.